Teletherapy - Its Advantages & How It Can Treat Mental Health

 On top of that, you won't have to factor in the commute time to get there!
 Getting to therapy can be draining in and of itself.
 You might get stuck in traffic in your car or have to rely on public transportation, which isn't entirely reliable.
 With teletherapy, you don't have to worry about commuting; you can meet with your therapist wherever there's a secure internet connection.

 Now that you know that online therapists aren't robots, maybe you're willing to try working with an online counselor.
 Perhaps you're a busy professional who can't seem to find a therapist in your local area.
 That's a reason to try online counseling.
 Your therapist is ready to accommodate your unique schedule.
 Give teletherapy a try if you're curious about how it can help you and your mental health.
-Search through the network of online therapists at BetterHelp, and find one that you're comfortable with who suits your needs.
+Search through the network of online therapists at BetterHelp, read about each of them, and learn about their licensing and qualifications to find one that you're comfortable with who suits your needs.
 There are a ton of benefits to seeing an online mental health professional, and I assure you, they're not a robot!